 The 4K Score is based in 4 kallikrein found in urine, such as Total PSA, Free PSA (fPSA), Intact PSA (iPSA) and hK2, and the global performance is greater than PSA, but still not significant, as we have demonstrated with our own Algorithm (see comparision curves below).

-Finally, superposed ROC curves for Total PSA Test, hK2, PCA3 as well as 4K Score, that also include the one for our MBDAA for Prostate Neoplasia Dx test.
+Finally, superposed ROC curves for Total PSA Test, hK2, PCA3 as well as 4K Score, that also include the one for OncoPROSTATE test.

 Based on Publications